 Of course, what we didn’t know was that Norway is one of the wealthiest countries in the world, so the price you pay to actually explore makes up for those cheap seats in about one trip to the Norwegian supermarket, but lesson learned.

-Bergen is the second largest city in Norway, which made us feel cultured and insufferably superior to all of those other tourists who go to the first largest city in Norway.
+Bergen is the second largest city in Norway and was one of the most important cities in the Hanseatic League, which made us feel cultured and insufferably superior to all of those other tourists who go to the first largest city in Norway.
 SUCH COMMONERS.

 However, when we were doing our research, we found that many museums and attractions were closed for the winter.
 I was originally worried that we wouldn’t find enough to do, but the things to do in Bergen that we did find far surpassed any expectation I had for the trip.